michael-mckinney/Battleship/README.md

 This allows for both the state of a Location to be updated (changing an Occupied Location to a Hit Location for example), and for the current status and display for each location to be retrieved.
 For example, the Board class has a method displayBoard().
 This method iterates through each ControlTower object and gets the status of the associated Location.
 This allows the avoidance of multiple conditional checks in the getDisplay() method.

-It is simple to update the state of a Location from the ControlTower class, so any class that has access to a Player and the associated Board can access a specific ControlTower and update the state of the associated Location.
-It is also simple to check that status of a Location when a player takes a shot, and then update the status accordingly.
+It is simple to update the state of a Location from the ControlTower class, so any class that has access to a Player and the associated Board can access a specific ControlTower and call a method to update the state of the associated Location.
+It is also simple to check the state of a Location when a player takes a shot, and then update the state accordingly.
 This allows for decreased duplicated code, and increased simplicity and understandability.
 If a new type of state is required, it is simple to add a class that implements the LocationState interface.

  **Observer Pattern**